wesdottoday/hashnode-backup/cl1m7g7r20f35jvnv3ild86hv.md

 I would forward my recommendations and all of the data to the back-office so they can build the initial proposal and plan of action.
 Further remedies would be identified once a more thorough survey takes place.
 These surveys usually will gather data for 2-4 weeks, which should give us a more thorough picture of the air quality patterns in the home.

-Ideally I would only have two in person customer calls per day, allowing me time to go to the office to work on reports, research, R&D, check in on on-going projects, or meet with lawmakers to help write legislation to improve the building code to help protect people's help.
+Ideally I would only have two in person customer calls per day, allowing me time to go to the office to work on reports, research, R&D, check in on on-going projects, or meet with lawmakers to help write legislation to improve the building code to help protect people's health.

 In the office, I would love to have someone in charge of finances and billing, another in charge of customer engagements, someone running contractor relations, and a R&D team that work on developing technology and sensors.